fahimrahat58/Fit-Log/README.md

 completed_workouts
 ```

-This allows users to maintain their workout plan and saved exercises without requiring an account or database.
+This allows users to keep their workout data after refreshing or reopening the application without requiring an account or database.

 ---

 ## 🎯 Project Goals

-The main goal of FitLog is to provide a clean, responsive, and easy-to-use workout management experience while practicing modern Next.js development concepts such as:
+This project was built to practice and demonstrate modern Next.js development concepts, including:

-* App Router
+* Next.js App Router
 * Server Components
 * Client Components
 * Dynamic Routes
-* API Data Fetching
+* REST API Data Fetching
+* TypeScript
-* Local Storage
+* LocalStorage
 * Responsive UI
-* TypeScript
+* Tailwind CSS
 * Component-based architecture
+* State Management
+* Toast Notifications

 ---

 ## 👨‍💻 Developer

-**Fahim Muntasir Rahat**
+### Fahim Muntasir Rahat

-Built as a Programming Hero assignment project.
+Built as a **Programming Hero assignment project**.

 ---

 ## 📄 License

-This project is created for educational and learning purposes.
+This project was created for **educational and learning purposes**.